Towards Healthcare

 Regional Insights

-North America Dominated the Direct Oral Anticoagulants (DOACs) Market in 2023.
+North America Dominated the Direct Oral Anticoagulants (DOACs) Market

 The dominance of North America is due to various factors, including advanced healthcare infrastructure, government support, growing investments in pharmaceuticals, and innovation & investments by key market players.
 The two major countries that contribute to the market’s growth are the U.S. and Canada.